 Centennial Center Park

-In January 2009, Design Concepts began working with the City of Centennial towards the development of a Master Plan for their 11 acre Civic Center Park which is contiguous with their existing City Hall.
+In January 2009, Design Concepts began working with the City of Centennial to develop a Master Plan for their 11-acre Civic Center Park, contiguous with their City Hall.
 Incorporated in 2001, Centennial wanted a central gathering place for the community.
 The city, with 100,000 residents in 28.7 square miles, spans approximately 14 miles east to west and three to four miles north to south, and is shaped like a bow tie.
-The park is located in the center and brings the east and west sides of the city together, providing easy access to all residents.
-Through an extensive series of public meetings, a final Master Plan was completed, along with assisting the City in the preparation of a GoCO Grant to help secure funding for the park's construction.
+The park is located in the center, connecting the east and west sides, and allowing for easy access by all residents.
+Through an extensive series of public meetings, a final Master Plan was completed.
+We also assisted Centennial in preparating a GoCO Grant to secure funding for the park's construction.
 Construction documents were then prepared for the entire site.

-The theme of Center Park is "100 Years of History and 10,000 Years of Human Habitation" because of the site's strong relationship to Colorado's history and the City's name.
+The theme of park is "100 Years of History and 10,000 Years of Human Habitation."
+It highlights the site's strong connection to Colorado's history and the park's name and location, Center Park.

-The design for a safe and comfortable environment for all ages called for shaping the land to create overlooks and a more contoured topography.
+The design for a safe and comfortable environment for all ages called for shaping the land to create overlooks and a contoured topography.
 The Butte, the dominant high viewing hill, was formed by soil removed from carving out the grassy amphitheater.

 There is a central gathering point to the park, Festival Plaza, that connects the grand entryway, extensive playgrounds, shelters, Butte, amphitheater, and parking.
 All the gathering places are close together to allow flexible socializing with friends and neighbors.
 We used the concept of outdoor rooms radiating out of a hub to provide a variety of experiences and to allow people to be near each other while maintaining a sense of secluded protection in smaller, more intimate places.